Learn More About Summer Reading ...

 How do you play the Summer Reading Game?
-Any time you complete a Summer Reading activity, color in one test tube on the game board to record the point you earned.
+Any time you complete a Summer Reading activity, color in a star on the game board to record the point you earned.

 - Keep a Reading List!
 Read or listen to books, magazines, or audiobooks.
 (Earn up to 25 points!)
 Earn points when you: a.) finish reading a book b.) read to yourself for 30 minutes OR c.) have someone read aloud to you for 30 minutes.
 Write down the title you read or listened to on the "Reading List" section of the game board.
 Librarians love to recommend good books.
 We can help you find more titles you will like.
 Ask us!

 - Attend a Library Program!
 (Earn up to 8 points!)
 Attend special events at the Main Library, Ellettsville Branch, or visit the Bookmobile.
 Write down the name of the program you attended, or your Bookmobile stop on the Library Programs section of your guide.
 For every program you attend, color in a point.
 Find out about library programs in our program guide and on our website.